bdlm/didyoumean/README.md

 # didyoumean

-Turns `The most similar command` and `Did you mean` prompts for CLI commands into menus that accept input and executes a corrected command.
+Turns `The most similar command` and `Did you mean` error prompts for CLI commands into menus that accept input and executes a corrected command.

 ## usage